Ssstaffsignal

 FailureMentions "Redis replicas"Asks "Fail-open or fail-closed?
 Who signs off on that?"

-OwnershipFocuses on implementationMoves logic to Gateway/Sidecar to avoid "client library hell"
+OwnershipFocuses on implementationMoves enforcement to Gateway/Sidecar to avoid "client library hell"

 Default Staff Positions